Behavioral Health Integration in Massachusetts.

 How does BHI work for providers in Massachusetts?

 Behavioral Health Integration (BHI) enables Massachusetts primary care providers to bill Medicare for depression, anxiety, and substance use screening using CPT codes 99484, 99492, 99493.
 Medicare covers BHI via collaborative care billing.
 MassHealth provides full supplementary coverage.
 Telehealth parity supports remote behavioral health.
-CCN Health supports collaborative care model implementation with validated rating scales, registry tracking, and psychiatric consultant coordination for Massachusetts practices.
+Massachusetts's telehealth parity law supports remote behavioral health delivery at equivalent reimbursement rates.
+With 1.1M seniors and growing demand for mental health services, Massachusetts's BHI opportunity is significant.
+CCN Health supports collaborative care model implementation with validated rating scales, registry tracking, and psychiatric consultant coordination — integrating with 5+ major health systems including Mass General Brigham and Beth Israel Lahey Health.

 Medicare Billing